Houma Indians: 1946 Evangeline League: Gambling scandal

-Evangeline League, 1947–1952
+Evangeline League: 1947 to 1952

-Continuing play in 1947, the Houma Indians placed 5th in the Evangeline league final standings.
-Houma ended the regular season with a 63–76 record in the 1947 regular season, finishing 19.5 games behind the 1st place Alexandria Aces, missing the Evangeline League playoffs, playing under player/managers Copeland Goss and George Washburn.
-Playing home games at American Legion Park, Houma had home season attendance of 100,934, an average of 1,452 per game.
+Continuing play in 1947, Houma placed fifth in the Evangeline league final standings.
+Houma ended the regular season with a 63–76 record in the 1947 regular season, finishing 19.5 games behind the first place Alexandria Aces.
+With their fifth-place finish, Houma did not qualify for the four-team Evangeline League playoffs, while playing the season under player/managers Copeland Goss and George Washburn.
+Hosting home games at American Legion Park, Houma had home season attendance of 100,934, an average of 1,452 per game.

-The 1948 Houma Indians the captured Evangeline League pennant and overall championship after the entire playoffs were cancelled due to weather, making Huma the default champion.
-Houma ended the regular season with a 81–55 record under manager George Washburn, finishing 2.5 games ahead of the 2nd place Hammond Berries.
-The Houma 1948 playoff series against the Baton Rouge Red Sticks was tied 1 game to 1 and the Hammond Berries and Thibodaux Giants were tied 2 games to 2, when the entire 1948 playoffs were cancelled due to bad weather.
-Houma's Roy “Tex” Sanner had a noteworthy season as a hitter and a pitcher.
-Sanner won the Evangeline League’s “triple crown” with 34 home runs, 126 RBI, and a batting average of .386.
-As a pitcher, Sanner had a 21–2 record, 2.58 ERA with 251 strikeouts.
+The 1948 team the captured Evangeline League pennant and overall championship.
+Houma won the regular season pennant and after the entire playoffs were cancelled due to weather, Huma was the default champion.
+Houma ended the regular season in first place with an 81–55 record, playing under manager George Washburn.
+The Indians finished 2.5 games ahead of the second place Hammond Berries.
+In the first round of the four-team 1948 playoff series, the Houma series against the Baton Rouge Red Sticks was tied 1 game to 1 and the Hammond Berries and Thibodaux Giants were tied 2 games to 2, when the entire 1948 playoffs were cancelled due to bad weather.
 Houma season home attendance was 96,744, an average of 1,423.

+Houma's Roy “Tex” Sanner had a noteworthy season as a hitter and a pitcher in 1948.
+Sanner won the Evangeline League's “triple crown,” hitting 34 home runs, 126 RBI, and a batting average of .386 to lead the league in all three categories.
+As a pitcher, Sanner compiled a 21–2 record, with a 2.58 ERA and 251 strikeouts.